kentcdodds/babel-plugin-macros/other/docs/author.md

 </details>

-From here, it's just a matter of doing doing stuff with the `BabelPath`s that you're given.
+From here, it's just a matter of doing stuff with the `BabelPath`s that you're given.
 For that check out [the babel handbook][babel-handbook].

 > One other thing to note is that after your macro has run, babel-plugin-macros